Lee Chia-fen

 Lee Chia-fen (李佳芬 (Li3 Chia1-fen1, Lǐ Jiāfēn); born 10 August 1963) is a Taiwanese school administrator and former politician.
-She is the wife of Han Kuo-yu.
+She is married to Han Kuo-yu.

 Early life and education

 Lee was born to a family of politicians in Xiluo, Yunlin County.
 She graduated with her Bachelor of Science (B.S.) in radio, television and film from Shih Hsin University.
 She then earned a Master of Science (M.S.) in education from the National Chiayi University.
 Lee currently serves as vice chair in Victoria Academy.
 Lee has worked as a journalist, host at radio station, and served on the Yunlin County Council for three terms.

 Family

 Lee's father, Lee Jih-kuei, used to be in the gravel business.
 He later served in the Yunlin County Council for three terms.
 However, due to his deteriorating health (asthma), Lee Chia-fen succeeded her father in office.
 Lee's family has a close relationship with Chang Jung-wei's family.
 Lee's younger brother Lee Ming-che has also served on the Yunlin County Council.
 Lee and her husband have two daughters (Han Bing Han Chin) and a son (Han Tien).